demox-labs/webgpu-msm/README.md

 1. The function name is `compute_msm`

-2. There are two input vectors: baseAffinePoints for a vector of elliptic curve points and scalars for a vector of finite field elements.
+2. There are two input vectors: baseAffinePoints for a vector of elliptic curve affine points and scalars for a vector of finite field elements.
 There are two options for how the inputs are ingested, using `bigint`s or `Uint32Array`s:

     a.
     ```